 Many such collaborations have great potential to achieve success in addressing major challenges of poverty, inequality and injustice, through engagement with major international standards and cross-sectoral coalitions.
 Governments, businesses and those who advise them professionally all have roles to play, for example, in joining together to help the world achieve results under the SDGs in both developed and developing countries.
-Academics can become involved in research, consultancy and monitoring projects that flow from the innovative use of market mechanisms such as social bonds to achieve improvements in the conditions and opportunities for poor comm =unities, aligned with goals and indicators under the SDGs (Practical step 40).86
+Academics can become involved in research, consultancy and monitoring projects that flow from the innovative use of market mechanisms such as social bonds to achieve improvements in the conditions and opportunities for poor comm =unities, aligned with goals and indicators under the SDGs (Practical step 40).

-The significance of theory-building, framework-setting, multi-stakeholder coalitions and resulting policy and legal change in ending poverty are evident from even a cursory glance at some of the major SDGs on poverty, education, equality and justice and the potential interactions between them, as follows:
+The significance of theory-building, framework-setting, multi-stakeholder coalitions and resulting policy and legal change in ending poverty are evident from even a cursory glance of the Justice Gap: Integrating Poverty Law into the Law School Curriculum' (2017) 37(2) Pace Law Review 642, 653.
 85 IBA, IBA Pro Bono Declaration, n 13 above, 3 [emphasis author's own].

-86 Pellizzari and Lecuyer, n 58 above; International Capital Markets Association, The Social Bond Principles (Report, June 2017); BMO Capital Markets, Social and Sustainability Bonds Help Combat Effects of COVID-19 (Report, April 2020).
+Pellizzari and Lecuyer, n 58 above; International Capital Markets Association, The Social Bond Principles (Report, June 2017); BMO Capital Markets, Social and Sustainability Bonds Help Combat Effects of COVID-19 (Report, April 2020).